How to become a Virtual Naval Aviator

 The duties associated with the FLSW are to conduct passenger and cargo mission is support of the Active Fleet.
 Generally the missions will be 1-2 hour flights, with initial flights conducted within the CONUS.
 Once the general CONUS support missions are completed, pilots will be provided the opportunity to plan their own missions around the world to and from military bases.

-Reserve pilots will complete three (3) to seven (7) mission FRTP Training Program to ensure general competency with handling the aircraft, navigation, systems, and addons.
-The FRTP provides a structured training environment where each mission is reviewed for compliance with procedures before moving on to the next training mission.
-FRTP is required to be completed within sixty (60) days of enlistment.
+Reserve pilots will complete a number of missions in the Training Air Wing (TAW) Program to ensure general competency with handling the aircraft, navigation, systems, and addons.
+The TAW provides a structured training environment where each mission is reviewed for compliance with procedures before moving on to the next training mission.
+TAW is required to be completed within sixty (60) days of enlistment.

-At such time the pilot has completed the FRTP squadron missions the pilot will be transferred to the Reserve squadron to step up to the next level and participate in Fleet operations support.
+At such time the pilot has completed the TAW missions, the pilot will be transferred to the Reserve squadron to step up to the next level and participate in Fleet operations support.
 The requirements of the FLSW are to complete at least one (1) mission every 30 days.
 Pilots not meeting this requirement will be automatically placed on Inactive Status.
 The pilot must complete at least one (1) mission within the next thirty (30) days to remain in the VUSN.